mosip/documentation/docs/abis-api.md

 * The 1st part is the random 32 bytes which will be used as _**AAD**_ in AES encryption(first 32 bytes).
 From this 32 bytes AAD data, the first 12 bytes is _**IV/Nonce**_.
 * The 2nd part is the encrypted data which is encrypted using AES GCM PKCS5Padding.

+  **Note:**  In Java 11, for GCM mode encryption, PKCS5Padding is alternate to NoPadding.
+In Java 17, PKCS5Padding as an alternate is removed and instead **NoPadding** is used.
+However, the data is encrypted using PKCS5Padding in Java 11 and the data is decrypted with **NoPadding** in Java 17.

-**The structure of the encrypted data downloaded from referenceURL in MOSIP 1.1.5.5 or prior versions**
+{% hint style="info" %} **The structure of the encrypted data downloaded from referenceURL in MOSIP 1.1.5.5 or prior versions**

 The data downloaded would be base64 encoded.
 Hence, after decoding the data will be in the below format.
 It will be divided into two Parts after splitting using #KEY\_SPLITTER#.
 {% endhint %}